dowjones/fiveby/README.md

     });
 });
 ```
-Add [gulp](http://gulpjs.com/) and some convention to make it even more powerful: [slush-fiveby](https://github.com/dowjones/slush-fiveby)
+Add [gulp](http://gulpjs.com/) and some convention to make it even more powerful: [slush-fiveby](https://github.com/dowjones/slush-fiveby). slush-fiveby is a simple fiveby project generator/example.

 ###What's unique about fiveby?